tiny-express/native/README.md

 - Blazing fast performance, small footprint, low-level access with GAS & C
 - Provide rich Java core packages for productivity & maintainability
 - Zero memory leak with automatic storage
-- Prevents segfaults and no null pointer anymore
+- Prevents segfaults and null pointer exception

 This project is also useful for new developers in practical programming.